cbworden/shake-doc/_sources/technical_guide.txt

 data, and the real-time nature of the processing require other considerations.
 Effectively, the approach ShakeMap currently employs for interpolation (:ref:`Worden et al., 2010 <worden2010>`), which employs a predetermined spatial correlation function, approaches `kriging-with-a-trend <https://en.wikipedia.org/wiki/Kriging>`_ mathematically.
-We address this possibility further in Section 4 (Future Directions).
+We address this possibility further in :ref:`future-directions`.

 Estimating motions where there are few stations and then interpolating the recordings and estimates to a fine grid for mapping and contouring requires several steps.
 In the